top of page

 • Professional image – taut white surfaces hide messy works.

-• Durability – 300 µm, flame‑retardant films keep tensile strength over 12‑month programmes.
+• Durability – 300 µm, flame-retardant films are specified to maintain tensile performance over typical 12-month programmes when installed correctly

 • Quieter sites – no sail‑cloth noise; ideal for urban night shifts and logistics yards.